Subnet

 Specialize Through Subnets

 Subnets enable custom blockchains inheriting parent security.
-Important innovation for specialized applications.
+This is an important innovation for specialized applications.
 If you're interested in custom blockchains or application-specific chains, explore chain development careers at protocol teams.
 These roles focus on enabling specialized blockchain applications.